netzoio/netzo/plugins/sources/source-soap-wansoft/README.md

 Wansoft is a widespread restaurant management system in Mexico.
 The original API is based on SOAP standards.

-You will require 3 parameters to use this plugin, your Wansoft support team is responsible for enabling the API service, this will look something like the following:
+You will require 3 parameters to use this plugin, your Wansoft support team is responsible for enabling the API service and should give you the following:

-- subsidiaryId = "3131"
-- password = "123sad3434ca"
-- operationDate = "2020-01-01"
+- Id of the subsidiary (`subsidiaryId`)
+- Name of the subsidiary (`subsidiaryName`)
+- Password to the web service (`pwdWebService`)

+Depending on the API calls you make you will make use of the given parameters.

+#### Important
+- Many fields require the paramter `operationDate` in DateTime format (YYYY-MM-DD HH:MM:SS)
+- For ease of use and real-time records we recommend setting up a local variable `currentDateTime = ${new Date(Date.now()).toISOString()}` when building your queries.

 ### Links